 We have just prepared our first project leaflet, which can be downloaded in the following link.
 Brochure Recysite

-Recysite project kick of meeting has just been celebrated yesterday, July 7th, in Aitiip Technology Centre headquarters.
+Recysite project kick of meeting has just been celebrated yesterday, July 7th, in Aitiip Technology Centre headquarters (Zaragoza, Spain).
+The objective of this project is to produce fully recyclable and reusable green composites based on bioresins and natural fibres.

 We are very glad to announce that we have opened different profiles on the main social networks.
 Follow us to be updated on the project progress and news!